 ASPIRE Module: Data Science Essentials

-The BRET Office of Career Development is again offering the ASPIRE module, Data Science Essentials, for PhD students and postdoctoral fellows from biomedical sciences who are interested in:
+The BRET Office of Career Development offers the ASPIRE module, Data Science Essentials, for PhD students and postdoctoral fellows from biomedical sciences who are interested in:

 - learning what data science careers entail;